A list of CME programs available through AAPA and its partners

 AAPA and SiMCare have teamed up to bring you SiMCare Diabetes — an online program that lets you manage 18 simulated type 1 and type 2 diabetes patients who are based on real and challenging cases.
 Explore more and earn up to 18 AAPA Category 1 Self-Assessment CME credits.

-This cased-based, interactive activity presents clinically valid case studies related to medication choices, life style issues, and MS symptom management - all to illustrate the importance of communication and collaboration among healthcare providers.
+Participants will be presented with clinically valid case studies related to medication choices, life style issues and MS symptom management that will illustrate the importance of communication and collaboration among healthcare providers.
 Approved for a maximum 1.0 AAPA Category 1 CME credit.